Updated January 20, 2021

 Causes Of A Swollen Belly In Cats

-There are four likely causes for an enlarged abdomen in a young cat:
+There are five likely causes for an enlarged abdomen in a young cat:

 - Intestinal worms, especially in untreated kittens up to three months of age